 “Workin’ with the Mob” was launched at The Bouverie Centre in 2013.
 This specialist family therapy team, comprising both Aboriginal and non-Indigenous members, was assembled to work with Aboriginal and/or Torres Strait Islander families and runs in conjunction with Bouverie’s Indigenous Program.
 "Workin’ with the Mob" is dependent on relationships with Aboriginal organisations to work closely with Indigenous family workers, case managers and support workers.

 Apart from offering family inclusive therapy, our Clinical Program runs a consultation service for helping professionals to support them in their ongoing work with families and other carers.
-We also seek to respond to the needs of children and young people outside of the therapy room by hosting a Taekwondo program (run by Bernie Victor from the Melbourne Taekwondo Centre) and by operating an online Temper Tamer’s Club from our website.
+We also seek to respond to the needs of children and young people outside of the therapy room by hosting a Taekwondo program (run by Bernie Victor from the Melbourne Taekwondo Centre).

 Furthermore, Bouverie’s Clinical Program is actively involved in assisting future family therapists to acquire the experience and clinical skills they need to work independently through our Master’s Family Therapy Course Clinic.
 Postgraduate student-therapists see families during the school term; receiving live supervision from experienced members of the program during each session.

-Our family therapy services are funded by the Department of Health, Mental Health, Drugs and Regions Division and the Department of Human Services, Disability Services.
+Our family therapy services are funded by the Department of Health and Human Services (Victoria), Mental Health, Drugs and Regions Division and the Department of Human Services, Disability Services.